True History of the Kelly Gang (July 2020) Cert 18, 126 mins. Now available on digital download, DVD, Blu-ray & VOD via this link.

 Any sympathy you might have for Ellen, a widow who ekes out a living serving bootlegged alcohol and sexual favours, is quickly dissipated when bushranger Harry Power arrives.
 Ellen has no qualms about apprenticing young Ned, around 14, to Power, allegedly to toughen him up for the life he will live.
 But Ned discovers that he is no more than an indentured servant to Power, sold for money.
 Instead of learning Latin, maths, and literature in a comfortable, warm boarding school with three meals a day, he learns how to botch a stagecoach robbery, shoot a vindictive police sergeant, survive in the wild on game and evade the authorities as a wanted man.

-Against these standout scenes, we are jolted by random bursts of a loud modern soundtrack; gratuitous homoerotic scenes and Ned’s naked body; underdeveloped characters, and taxing dialogue recording, not helped by the high pitched voice of Thomasin McKenzie, playing Mary, who is carrying the daughter Ned will never live to see.
+Against these standout scenes, we are jolted by random bursts of a loud modern soundtrack; gratuitous homoerotic scenes and Ned’s naked body; underdeveloped characters, and taxing dialogue recording, not helped by the high-pitched voice of Thomasin McKenzie, playing Mary, who is carrying the daughter Ned will never live to see.
 The gruesome, psychedelic climax (not in the novel) is where the metal headpiece and body armour that Ned designs comes into its own.

 Apparently, Kelly dictated the letter to his literate gang member, Joe Bryne (Sean Keenan).
-A loyal friend, Joe tried to convince Ned to use the money from a bank robbery to escape to America, rather than ransom his imprisoned mother.
+A loyal friend, Joe tries to convince Ned to use the money from a bank robbery to escape to America, rather than ransom his imprisoned mother.
 While Carey’s book captures Kelly’s hapless voice so convincingly that you want to hug him, Kurzel’s frenzied direction and Mackay’s soulless interpretation of a character he barely inhabits, keep us distanced.
 As with Macbeth, all the violent pizazz overshadows the story’s tragic humanity.